 The Risk Premium for Minority Banks Altruistic Portfolios in Underserved Communities

-Keywords: minority banks, behavioral asset pricing, compensating risk premium, brokered deposits, altruistic motives, statistical risk accounting, price of risk
+Keywords: minority banks, behavioral asset pricing, compensating risk premium, loss aversion, altruism, statistical risk accounting, price of risk

 JEL Classification: D03, D81, G11, G12, G21, G28, G32, M48

 Suggested Citation: Suggested Citation